"Baruch At Hashem, Eloheinu Melech Ha'Olam, Asher Kideshanu Bemitzvotav Vetzivanu La'asok B'divrei Torah."

 "Blessed are you, Hashem our G-d, King of the universe, Who has made us holy through His commandments, and commanded us to actively Study Torah."

 The above is a blessing of the Torah that Jews pray every morning.
 I have been learning about Jewish prayers through Rabbi Gidon Ariel of Root Source.
 This morning the Rabbi said something in his lesson that really struck a chord with me.
-He explained that one of the reasons the Jewish people pray this prayer is because they have a holy commandment (a task) to actively study the Torah.
-As a nation, the Jewish people should therefore, actively be studying the Torah.
+He explained that the Jewish people pray this prayer because they have a holy commandment (a task) to actively study the Torah.
+As a nation, the Jewish people should, therefore, actively be studying the Torah.
 The Rabbi then asked, "So, what happens if you don't actually learn anything?
 If it goes in one ear and out the other?"
 It then becomes, according to the Rabbi, a blessing that shouldn't have been said.
-For example, the blessing above is a commandment from God to the Jew to actively study the Torah.
-If the blessing is simply repeated without putting it into action, than you have said the whole blessing in vain.
+For example, the prayer above is a commandment from God to the Jews to actively study the Torah.
+If the prayer/blessing is simply repeated without putting it into action, then you have said the whole blessing in vain.

 Did you catch that?
-If the blessing is not put into action you are saying it in vain, and by doing so taking God's name in vain.
-The Hebrew translation of the word "actively" is La'asok and it literally means to "occupy yourself with".
-Jews are commanded to "occupy" themselves with the words of Torah.
+If the blessing is not put into action, you are saying it in vain, and by doing so, taking God's name in vain.
+The Hebrew translation of the word "actively" is La'asok, and it literally means to "occupy yourself with."
+Jews are commanded to "occupy" themselves with the words of the Torah.
 I loved the Rabbi's explanation of this.
 He said, "Even when a doctor is not healing, he is "occupying" himself with his medical profession.
 So as a professional occupies themselves with their profession, the Jewish people occupy themselves with their profession.
 And their profession is the Torah."

 The law of the Lord is perfect, reviving the soul; the testimony of the Lord is sure, making wise the simple; the precepts of the Lord are right, rejoicing the heart; the commandment of the Lord is pure, enlightening the eyes; the fear of the Lord is clean, enduring forever; the rules of the Lord are true, and righteous altogether.
 More to be desired are they than gold, even much fine gold; sweeter also than honey and drippings of the honeycomb.
 Moreover, by them is your servant warned; in keeping them there is great reward (Psalm 19-7-11, ESV).